Moodyw03/docecho/README.md

    MAIL_USE_TLS=true
    MAIL_DEFAULT_SENDER=your_verified_email@example.com
    SENDGRID_API_KEY=your_sendgrid_api_key
+   BASE_URL=http://localhost:8000  # Change this to your production URL in production
    ```

-   > **Important**: For user registration to work, you must configure the email settings.
-The application uses SendGrid for sending verification emails.
+   > **Important**: For user registration and password reset to work, you must configure the email settings correctly.

 5. Initialize the database: